kgiszczak/tomlib/README.md

 ## Usage

-To parse a TOML file use:
+To parse a TOML document use:

 ```ruby
 require 'tomlib'